Full-conformal novelty detection: Discussion

 \paragraph{Detection of copyright violation.} Suppose a creator suspects that an AI model has been trained on her copyright-protected material (e.g., published books) without permission.
 To detect such infringements, dataset inference~\citep{maini2021dataset,maini2024llm} considers a setting where the creator can provide private/unpublished material.
 Then, one can treat (some function of) the private material as the reference dataset, and detect copyright violation by finding the outliers in the suspect material (as the model would ``respond'' differently to the data upon which it was trained versus fresh data).

-\paragraph{Detection of model stealing.} Many companies have launched their corresponding production LLMs.
-Through the respective APIs, users can input a prompt to obtain a response generated by the LLM.
-These LLMs, however, are prone to {\em model stealing attacks}: adversarial users can carefully design prompts, collect the corresponding LLM-generated response, and use this prompt-response pairs to train a new model that recovers a nontrivial part of the original one~\citep{tramer2016stealing,achiam2023gpt,carlini2024stealing}. {\em Model stealing detection} aims to pick out the adversarial prompts from the benign ones, where the latter conforms to the distribution of the training samples while the former does not~\citep{oliynyk2023know}.

-In these motivating examples, the data structures are often highly complex, making it extremely challenging to reliably estimate the distribution of the reference data.
-In this work, we therefore take a model-free perspective, imposing no parametric assumptions on the data-generating process.
-With access to a reference dataset consisting of i.i.d.~samples and a pool of test samples, we aim to design a novelty detection procedure with the objective of effectively detecting the outliers among the test samples while simultaneously controlling the {\em false discovery rate (FDR)}~\citep{benjamini1995controlling} at a pre-specified level.
+\red{ In these motivating examples, the goal is to identify the outliers in order to subsequently audit or address them.
+For example, flagged samples in the copyright violation setting may be collected and sent for legal review.
+As follow-up decisions may be costly, it is crucial to limit how often we mistakenly select outliers.
+Hence, the false discovery rate (FDR)~\citep{benjamini1995controlling}, which is the expected rate of false discoveries, is a natural error criterion to control.
+At the same time, the high-dimensional and complex nature of modern datasets---including those from the motivating examples---can hinder the estimation of the inlier and outlier distributions, inflating the downstream FDR.
+In this work, we address these challenges from a model-free perspective, imposing no parametric assumptions on the data-generating process.
+With access to a reference dataset consisting of i.i.d.~ inlier samples, we seek a novelty detection procedure that effectively flags outliers in the newly-observed test dataset while rigorously controlling FDR at a pre-specified level.}